Cobb Energy Performing Arts Centre: Other facilities

 The adjoining parking deck has 1,000 spaces.
 It also has access to Cobb Community Transit, which may move its Cumberland Transfer Station over I-75 adjacent to the center if the Northwest Corridor HOV/BRT is built.
 (Currently there is just HOV-only half-access at this point, for Akers Mill Road to 75 southbound and from 75 northbound.)
-The parking deck for the "bus rapid transit" station would be next to the Centre.
+The parking deck for the "bus rapid transit" station would be next to the centre.

 Events

-The Centre is home to the ArtsBridge Foundation, The Atlanta Opera and Atlanta Ballet.
-In addition, the venue has hosted numerous other concerts and events, including Kraftwerk, Fifth Harmony, Tori Amos, Demi Lovato, Alice Cooper, ABBA, Incognito, Melissa Etheridge, Bill Maher, Harry Connick Jr., B.A.P, Norah Jones, Dave Koz, Eddie Izzard, Ebi, Monsta X, and (G)I-dle.
+The centre is home to the ArtsBridge Foundation, The Atlanta Opera and Atlanta Ballet.
+In addition, the venue has hosted numerous other concerts and events, including Kraftwerk, Fifth Harmony, Tori Amos, Demi Lovato, Alice Cooper, ABBA, Incognito, Melissa Etheridge, Bill Maher, Harry Connick Jr., B.A.P, Norah Jones, Dave Koz, Eddie Izzard, Ebi, Taeyang, Monsta X, and (G)I-dle.

 The building also appeared in the first-season finale of the television show The Walking Dead, its exterior being used to represent the Centers for Disease Control and Prevention.

-The Cobb Energy Centre is also the perennial host of the SMITE World Championship.
+Cobb Energy Centre has hosted the SMITE World Championship.
 The most recent edition was played January 7–11, 2016 and included 10 teams from around the world competing for a US$1,000,000 grand prize.
 The upcoming edition, packaged as part of the new Hi-Rez Studios Expo, is scheduled for January 5–8, 2017, and will be held alongside the SMITE Xbox World Championship and the Paladins 150K Invitational.
 Cobb Center hosted the ELeague Season 1 semi-finals and finals on July 29–30, 2016.

 In popular culture

-The Centre was used as the conference center for the KEN talk in the 2014 film Dumb and Dumber To.
+The centre was used as the conference center for the KEN talk in the 2014 film Dumb and Dumber To.

 It was also used as the Center for Disease Control in AMC's The Walking Dead.